unixbhaskar/slpkg/README.rst

     Would you like to install ?
 [Y/y]

     $ slpkg -c sbo ranger

+    Search for package ranger from slackbuilds.org:

-    Searching [ ranger ] from slackbuilds.org ...
+    [ found ] --> ranger

-    Package ranger is up to date
+    Package ranger-1.6.1-x86_64-1_SBo is up to date

     $ slpkg -c sbo termcolor

-    No such package termcolor: Can't find
+    No such package termcolor: Not installed

 Check if your distribution is up to date from `Slackware official mirrors
 <http://mirrors.slackware.com/>`_